Skip to content

 The Assessment Officer will conduct the preliminary assessment as outlined in the Guide to Managing and Investigating Potential Breaches of the Australian Code for the Responsible Conduct of Research, including liaising with the Respondent, providing them with sufficient detail to understand the nature of the Research Conduct Complaint and giving them an opportunity to respond in writing within 10 University Business days (where necessary, alternative timeframes may be negotiated).

+If, during the preliminary assessment, it is found the matter involves an Employee or Student of another institution, if appropriate, the matter or some of the matter may be referred to the other institution under a Non-Disclosure Agreement (NDA) for management under their processes.
 An overarching report outlining the process undertaken, an inventory of the facts gathered and analysed, an evaluation of facts, how the potential breach relates to the principles and responsibilities of the Research Code of Conduct Policy and recommendations for further action will be prepared by the Assessment Officer.

 If a preliminary assessment involves meetings with the Complainant, Respondent or other relevant parties, a record of those meetings should be prepared and a copy provided to the individual/s who attended.